-Yes, with the further progression of this technology, the end results are expected to be even more efficacious.
+Yes, with the further progression of this technology, the end results might be even more efficacious.
 The broader scope for development of the whole geo-engineering system is always there.

 One of the most common chemicals used for cloud seeding include silver iodide.
 Now, according to studies – “with an NFPA 704 rating of Blue 2, silver iodide can cause temporary incapacitation or possible residual injury to humans and mammals with intense or continued but not chronic exposure.”

-Though, it should be duly noted that the toxicity of silver and silver compounds (from silver iodide) was shown to be of low order (negligible environmental and health impacts) in some further studies.
+Though, we should note that the toxicity of silver and silver compounds (from silver iodide) is of low order (negligible environmental and health impacts) in some further studies.

 Resoundingly yes, by lowering the intensity of silver iodide in the process.
-Moreover, there are other processes that utilize the expansion of liquid propane into a gas, though it is achieved at a higher temperature for generation of ice crystals.
+Moreover, there are other processes that utilize the expansion of liquid propane into a gas.
+At a higher temperature, it is achieved for generation of ice crystals.
 Even some processes call for the usage of hygroscopic materials, such as salt for further lowering of harmful effects.